-The Board has determined that each of our directors, except for Mr. Ray as Chief Executive Officer and Mr. Harrar, has no relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and is "independent" within the meaning of our director independence standards and the director independence standards of NASDAQ and the SEC.
-We retained Mr. Harrar as a consultant in June 2017 in connection with certain strategic matters and as a result of the compensation he received in connection with this engagement, Mr. Harrar no longer qualifies as "independent".
+The Board has determined that each of our directors, except for Mr. Ray as Chief Executive Officer, has no relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and is "independent" within the meaning of our director independence standards and the director independence standards of NASDAQ and the SEC.
 Furthermore, the Board has determined that each member of each of the committees of the Board is independent within the meaning of NASDAQ's, the SEC's and our applicable committees' independence standards, including Rule 10a-3(b)(1) under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 In making that determination, the Board considered all relevant facts and circumstances, including (but not limited to) the director's commercial, industrial, banking, consulting, legal, accounting, charitable and familial relationships.
 There are no family relationships among any of our directors or executive officers.
 In addition, a majority of the members of the Board meets the independence standards of the NASDAQ Marketplace Rules.